spolivin/deep-compend/README.md

 * CLI arguments.

-The script is programmed in such a way that when specifying both config and CLI arguments, argument with the same name in config and cli will be overridden with the value specified in CLI.
+The script is programmed in such a way that when specifying both config and CLI arguments, argument with the same name in config and CLI will be overridden with the value specified in CLI.
 For instance, after using this command, the `num_beams` argument will be overridden with the value of 5:

 ```bash
 python summarize.py articles/test1.pdf --config=configs/t5_small_config.json --num-beams=5